-[Data disclaimer: Using data from around 1,000 of Apptentive’s customers’ mobile apps, the report provides benchmark metrics for companies to measure their mobile apps’ performance.
+[Data disclaimer: Using data from around 1,000 of Alchemer Mobile (formerly Apptentive)’s customers’ mobile apps, the report provides benchmark metrics for companies to measure their mobile apps’ performance.
 The data is from both Android and iOS apps in all categories from April 2015 to April 2016.
-The data in this report was captured by interactions deployed using Apptentive’s software.]
+The data in this report was captured by interactions deployed using Alchemer Mobile (formerly Apptentive)’s software.]

 What are mobile surveys?

 Mobile surveys are designed specifically for mobile browsers or built into mobile apps or SMS messaging capabilities, and became popular with the rise of smartphones in the late 2000’s.
 While mobile survey adoption is still a bit behind traditional web surveys, enterprise organizations, agile startups, and small businesses alike have started incorporating mobile into their marketing and market research strategies, which has greatly increased their collection of customer insights.